freedge/dnsflow/README.md

 k patch deployment -n kube-system coredns --patch-file coredns-patch.yaml
 ```

 In ovn-kubernetes localdev, CoreDNS is targetted as a service that is not necessarily running on the same node as our pod.
-We make sure we have a single instance of CoreDNS so that everythign runs on the same node:
+We make sure we have a single instance of CoreDNS so that everything runs on the same node:
 ```
 k scale deployment -n kube-system coredns --replicas=1
 ```

-We will be able to experiment on the node where coredns is running:
+We will be able to experiment on the node where CoreDNS is running:

 ```bash
 $ k get -n kube-system pods -o wide -l k8s-app=kube-dns